 BALTIC Centre for Contemporary Art

-Taking art to a wider audience
+Taking art to the masses

 ‘Open Out’ is a multi-platform brand campaign for the BALTIC, who are disrupting traditional art to create an exhibition that crosses spaces, cultures and boundaries; all for accessibility and inclusion.